 Undelivered Packages Report

 Another area of interest is the review of undelivered packages.
 An integral part of your receiving process should be ensuring that you receive and deliver everything that you order.
 If you have packages that were not delivered, you should ensure your operators are reporting them in your package tracking software.
-This will allow you to review the history of those occurrences and discern whether these are isolated incidents or an emerging trend.
+This will allow you to review the history of those occurrences and discern whether these are isolated incidents or emerging trends.

 The receiving process is arduous for any facility.
 Packages may come in hard and fast, with little time for staff to sort and place those items.
 Creating and reviewing a report for items that were received but not sorted can provide insight into that process.
 Hopefully, after analyzing that report, your team can make adjustments to sorting procedures to ensure every item is stored correctly.